NayanDZ/CORS/README.md

 * Avoid whitelisting null `Access-Control-Allow-Origin: null`

-* CORS defines browser behaviors and is never a replacement for server-side protection of sensitive data - an attacker can directly forge a request from any trusted origin.
-Therefore, web servers should continue to apply protections over sensitive data, such as authentication and session management, in addition to properly configured CORS
+* CORS defines browser behaviors and is never a replacing for server-side protection of sensitive data - an attacker can directly forge a request from any trusted origin.
+Therefore, web servers should continue to apply protections over sensitive data such as authentication and session management, in addition to properly configured CORS

 ## Refrence